dickbags21/dickbags21/README.md

-- 👋 Hi, I’m @dickbags21
+- 👋 Hi, I’m dirtbgjim
-- 👀 I’m interested in getting money
+- 👀 I’m interested in getting bash scrpiting
-- 🌱 I’m currently learning to hack
+- 🌱 I’m currently learning to hack ethically of course
-- 💞️ I’m looking to collaborate on getting $$$$
+- 💞️ I’m looking to collaborate on getting finding work remotely
-- 📫 How to reach me jimthayer4@gmail.com
+- 📫 How to reach me dirtbagjim@proton.me
 - 😄 Pronouns: MAN
-- ⚡ Fun fact: ive ben to prison and im not a rat. come fuck with me new
+- ⚡ 2151
 <!---
 dickbags21/dickbags21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.